-Are you comfortable with the person who has been assigned to you?
-Will you have the same support worker coming to you, or will this person change?
-How important is this to you?
-Will you have to do some things for yourself or with the assistance of your
+- \Box Are you comfortable with the person who has been assigned to you? - □ Will you have the same support worker coming to you, or will this person change?
+How important is this to you? - □ Will you have to do some things for yourself or with the assistance of your support worker?

-Will you have to do some things for yourself or with the assistance of your support worker?
 (It's a good idea to do as much for yourself as you can.)